Approved English language qualifications

 - it’s on the current list of recognised tests

-- it was accepted for another UK immigration application, eg when you got permission to enter
+- it was accepted for another UK immigration application, for example when you got permission to enter